 Manuscript speeches are great, when each word is important and you don’t want to be misquoted.

-But this isn’t the first time the president is reading the speech.
+The State of the Union isn’t the first time the president read his the speech.
 He’s spent hours, days, weeks, revising and rehearsing the speech in front of staff to nail down the pacing and where to place emphasis.

 The problem with manuscript speeches is, if you get off script, it can cause problems.